 Ants become pests when they invade our house where they look for food.
 Their favorites are sweet foods, but they can eat just about any food available.
 Aside from that, there are some species of ants that are capable of doing more structural damages to a house than termites can.

 As a control measure, caulk cracks and crevices to make it impossible for the ants to get in your house.
 These small openings are usually their entry points.
 Put your food inside sealed containers to reduce their food source.
 And clean up after eating, remove food and drink spills off the table.

-Flies – House is the major carriers of diseases.
-Their size ranges from 4 to 7.5 mm long..
+House flies are the major carrier of diseases.
+Their size ranges from 4 to 7.5 mm long.
 They are usually gray in color with four dark lines in the thorax.
 They are indoor and outdoor pests.
 Perhaps, only cockroaches can match the filthiness of flies.

 They feed on animal feces, rotting food, body excretions, garbage, and dead animals.
 Because of this eating behavior, they carry with them bacteria and viruses.
 But they also like fresh foods.
 When they crawl on our food, they transmit diseases.
 The bacteria and viruses they carry can cause diseases like diarrhea, cholera, dysentery, and food poisoning.

 To get rid of flies, everything starts with sanitation.
 Put your food inside sealed containers to keep the flies off from crawling on them.
 Cover your trash cans and garbage bins.
 Always dispose of your garbage regularly.
 Be ready with a fly swatter too.
 Outdoors, clean around your house.
 Flies are also attracted to animal feces, so clean up after your pets.